 Uptime is the amount of time that your BAS or the systems controlled by the BAS are up.
 When a system is down it's called downtime.

 - Planned downtime

 Planned downtime is ok, it's not ideal but it is necessary to perform maintenance.
 Unplanned downtime is BAD, this is when things are down because of failures or unplanned events.

 Energy savings, depending on where your building is this may or may not be a very important factor.
 The fact is energy savings, as an outcome ebbs and flows.

 The outcome here is that the BAS will allow you to visualize and manage your building systems in such a way that you can create energy savings.

 This is the ability of the staff to perform their day-to-day tasks in such a way that they are efficient and productive.
 Training has a huge factor in the success of staff efficiency.
 I address staff training in my article How to create the ultimate project training plan.

 Control System vs a BAS

-So you've heard me mention this term control system and you may be wondering "What is a control system and how is it different than a BAS?"
+So you've heard me mention automated building controls and the term control system and you may be wondering, "What is a control system and how is it different than a BAS?"

 These features allow building operators to know what is going on with their systems.